Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 A muscle that creates a major movement is called a prime mover, or agonist; the muscle on the opposite is called an opposing muscle, or antagonist.

 #### Type of muscular action
 - Static (isometric) action - balance and stabilization training.
-E.g. holding the torso upright during V-sit; a brief hold at the top of push-up, quadriceps in a wall sit.
+E.g. holding the torso upright during V-sit; a brief hold at the top of push-up, and quadriceps in a wall sit.

 - Concentric (shortening) action - isotonic muscle contraction in which the muscle develops tension and shortens when stimulated; E.g. biceps brachii in the lift phase of a bicep curl.